Cortex-Command-Center/Cortex-Command-Community-Continuation-Data/README.md

 ***

 # How to Play the Game
-If you just want to play the latest version of the game you can get it from our releases page [website](https://github.com/Cortex-Command-Center/Cortex-Command-Community-Continuation-Engine/releases), and you can get mods from the [mod portal](https://cccp.mod.io).
+If you just want to play the latest version of the game you can get it from our releases page [website](https://github.com/Cortex-Command-Center/Cortex-Command-Community-Continuation-Engine/releases), and you can get mods from the [mod portal](https://www.moddb.com/games/cortex-command-community-continuation/mods).
+Alternatively, CCCP mods from their [mod.io](https://cccp.mod.io) will also mostly function, or be very trivial to convert.

 ***